Deviled eggs are the perfect appetizer for the holidays or anytime of the year!

 - Salt and pepper

-If you want to make hard boiled eggs on the stove-top, bring a pot of water to a boil.
+Bring a pot of water to a boil.
 Lower to a simmer and then carefully place the eggs in the pot.
 Let simmer for 12-14 minutes and then transfer them into an ice water bath to stop the cooking process.
+(Or use my Instant Pot Hard Boiled Eggs method.)

 - Peel the eggs and cut them in half length-wise.
 Place the egg whites onto a serving platter and the egg yolks into a bowl.
 Mash the egg yolks with a fork and then add the mayonnaise, mustard, white vinegar, salt and pepper.
 Mix until smooth and creamy.